Madagascar: Vanilla village development

 Education, food security and healthcare improvement for vanilla growing villages.

 Madagascar is home to most of the world’s production of vanilla beans.
 This activity relies on thousands of small producers who are the guardians of the tradition and of a unique know-how.
-Our action in the Sava region of the island is reaching more than 25,000 beneficiaries in 32 villages through a rural development programme that covers various aspects such as education, food security, health and promotion of alternative revenue generating activities.
+Our efforts in the Sava region have reached over 25,000 beneficiaries across 32 villages through a rural development program that addresses various aspects such as education, food security, health, and the promotion of alternative income-generating activities.
+The foundation has contributed to the construction and repair of 30 schools in the region, benefiting more than 5,000 schoolchildren.
+Villagers recognize and value the importance of educating their youth for the future of their communities, and many have volunteered to participate in building schools for their children.

 Madagascar classroom